Grewelthorpe School History. Part 1..

 In 1851 Mr William Pickard. a schoolmaster and his wife Sarah lived in the village and they had 4 children of their own and 6 children who were boarders, This could have been a private school.

 They were still in Grewelthorpe in 1861 but now they only had 4 children living with them.
 William died in 1867.
+See his obituary on the Pickard page in the Genealogy section of this site.
 There was no schoolmaster in the village in 1871, but on the 1871 census the enumerator has indicated where there is a boys and girls school between 2 houses.

 There were 54 children on the register in November 1876.
 Followed by another 15 in January 1877.